perseusrealdeal/TheTechnologicalTree/README.md

 ## In brief > Idea to use, the Why

-> Great start for developing macOS app.<br/>
+> DESC: Initial point of development process.<br/>

-> TODO: preview material
+> TODO: Preview material.

 ## Approbation Matrix